REST client (zero dependencies)

 The REST API runs on port 8080 by default.
 SDKs send SQL as JSON payloads to POST /v1/sql and receive structured JSON responses.
 Zero-dependency clients can be built using any HTTP library.

-Used by: TypeScript, Go, Java, C#, C++
+Used by: TypeScript, Go, C#, C++ (also available to Java via stock pgjdbc)

 Full compatibility with standard PostgreSQL drivers.
 Supports prepared statements, transactions, binary format, and pipeline mode.
 Runs on port 5432 by default.

-Used by: Python, TypeScript, Go, Java
+Used by: Python, TypeScript, Go

-Used by: Browser SDK
+Used by: TypeScript/browser-oriented clients

 Standard PostgreSQL drivers give you full SQL access to ParticleDB.
 The ParticleDB SDKs add: